oliviaklohr/rails-interview/README.md

 ## Project Setup

-Fork this repo to your own Github account, clone it locally, and from the top-level directory run:
+Clone this repo locally, and from the top-level directory run:

 `bundle install`